Kahler-Einstein metrics with edge singularities: Linear analysis

-The proof of this result can be extracted from \cite{Ma1}: it is simply the elliptic parametrix construction in the edge calculus, altered slightly so as to accomodate operators such as the Laplacian of an incomplete, instead of a complete (as in \cite{Ma1}), edge metric.
-As with any parametrix construction, one must obtain detailed information about the solution operator for the model problem $\Delta_{g_\beta}$, or in other words about the model Green function $G_\beta$.
-This is the technical core, and the rest of the argument uses pseudodifferential calculus to show how to write the actual Green function for $L$ as a perturbation of $G_\beta$.
+This result is one of the main conclusions of \cite{Ma1}: it is simply the elliptic parametrix construction in the edge calculus, modified slightly to accomodate the minor differences for Laplacians of incomplete rather than complete edge metrics.
+As with any parametrix construction, the first main step is to obtain detailed information about the solution operator for the model problem $\Delta_{g_\beta}$, or in other words about the model Green function $G_\beta$.
+This is the technical core, and the rest of the argument uses pseudodifferential calculus to write the Green function for $L$ as a perturbation of $G_\beta$.
 The specific information we need to obtain, then, is that the Schwartz kernel of $G_\beta$ has the same polyhomogeneous structure as in the statement of Proposition \ref{BasicGreenProp}.
-This may be approached in several ways.
-One, as pursued in \cite{Ma1}, is to take the Fourier transform in $y$, thus reducing $\Delta_\beta$ to the family of operators
+This may be approached in a few ways.
+The first, appearing in \cite[\S\S 4, 5]{Ma1}, is to take the Fourier transform in $y$, thus reducing $\Delta_\beta$ to the family of operators